Characterization of single layer anti-reflective coatings for bolometer-based rare event searches: Characterization

 The resultant fits for SiO$_2$ on Si and Ge are shown in Figure~\ref{NCurves}.
 The goodness of fit of these curves is demonstrated by the root mean squared error, defined as:

 where subscripts $E$ and $G$ refer to measured and modeled parameters, respectively, and

-The precision and accuracy in measurement in terms of $N$, $C$, and $S$ is typically 0.001, leading to the extra multiplicative factor of "1000".
+The error in the parameters $N$, $C$ and $S$ that is introduced by the measurements is estimated to be typically 0.001, leading to the extra multiplicative factor of "1000".
 From equation~\ref{MSE}, this implied that a fit with an MSE on the order of unity was considered in "perfect agreement" with the data.
 Values less than 100 were accepted for our purposes (as suggested by~\cite{A.WoollamCo.Inc2008CompleteEASEManual}).
 Fits for HfO$_2$ and TiO$_2$ samples had MSE values greater than 100, and were rejected.
 This method of testing goodness of fit is done automatically through the \emph{CompleteEase} software.
-These are non-standard coatings and the software is proprietary which made debugging difficult.
-In the future, the ellipsometers should be specifically calibrated to measure total reflectivity and transmissivity to better characterize the performance of the SLAR.
+We found that non-standard coatings require specific calibrations of the ellipsometer.
+In the future, this will be done in order to characterize the total reflectivity and transmissivity of additional SLAR